BREAKING! PROOF CHINA SATELLITES OVER MAUI AT FIRE STARTS! | The Prather Brief Ep. 92

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

-AMP INSIDER: Talk with our show hosts live on “Ask The Expert”.
-Go deeper with your research with archived shows and discounts on Patriot resources!
+Don’t Let the Mainstream Media Control the Narrative – Join AMP INSIDER!

-When You Subscribe Now + Use the Code ‘GEORGE’ You’ll Receive The First Month for Just $1 –
+When You Subscribe Now + Use the Code ‘PRATHER’ You’ll Receive The First Month for Just $1 –

 It’s Patriots like you, who help fund AMP’s efforts to provide uncensored news you can trust.